-No share-based payments were granted as compensation to key management personnel during the current or previous financial year.
+No share-based payments were granted as compensation to key management personnel during the current or previous financial year under the EIOP.

 No options were exercised during the current or previous financial years.
-175,000 options lapsed during the financial year and 1,000,000 options lapsed subsequent to the end of the financial year as a result of the resignation of the executive or senior employee.
+1,000,000 options lapsed during the financial year (2022: 175,000) as a result of the resignation of the executive or senior employee.